Capture Time to Exif

 - The plugin will ignore video and other file types

 Read metadata from files

 - Use the menu item Library > Plug-In Extras > Capture Time to Exif

-- Please wait a short while because, depending on the size of the files which are being updated, Exiftool may continue working after the Lightroom part of the plug-in appears to have finished.
+- Please wait a short while because, depending on the size of the files which are being updated, Exiftool may continue working after Lightroom appears to have finished.

-- Library's Metadata > Read metadata from file command
+- Use Library's Metadata > Read Metadata from Files command

-- This is because LR doesn't let us update EXIF data directly so we write new EXIF into the file and then read it into LR
+- This is needed because LR doesn't let a plugin update EXIF data directly, so in step 2 we wrote new EXIF into the file and in this step we read it into LR

 jb Capture Time to Exif uses Exiftool to write to the files and it is - quite rightly - strict about the syntax of command lines.
 As shown in the screenshot, you need to enter a "tag name" preceeded by a "-" and followed by "=".
 Then enter the value in doble quotes.
 Also avoid non-ASCII characters - my own preference is to avoid all non-alphanumerical characters in metadata.